taikatta/Mileston4-EggSellNT/README.md

 * Required: HTML, CSS, JavaScript, Python+Django, Postgres, Stripe payments

-#### Languages, Frameworks, Editors & Version Control:
+#### Languages:

 * HTML5
 * CSS3
 * JavaScript
 * Python

-* Bootstrap
-* Django
-* jQuery
+#### Libraries, frameworks, tools used

+* <a href="https://getbootstrap.com/">Bootstrap</a> framework was used for developing a responsive, mobile-first website
+* <a href="https://www.djangoproject.com/">Django</a> as python web framework used for rapid development, maintainable, clean design
+* <a href="https://jquery.com/">jQuery</a> JavaScript library to simplify HTML DOM manipulation
+* <a href="https://fonts.google.com/specimen/Nunito">Google Fonts</a> Used Noto Sans fonts
+* <a href="https://fontawesome.com/">FontAwesome</a> as icon provider
+* <a href="https://stripe.com/">Stripe</a> made it possible to receive payments for the eggs
+* <a href="https://pypi.org/project/psycopg2/">Psycopg2</a> as database adapter for the Python
+* <a href="https://gunicorn.org/">Gunicorn</a> or Green Unicorn, a WSGI server implementation used to run Python web application
-* VSCode: Was used as a code editor.
+* <a href="https://code.visualstudio.com/">VSCode</a> was used as a code editor
-* Git: Version control.
+* <a href="https://git-scm.com/">Git</a> Version control
 * <a href="https://github.com">Github</a> Used as a Git repository hosting service
 * <a href="https://www.heroku.com/">Heroku</a> Is a container-based cloud Platform, I used Heroku to deploy this app.

-#### Tools Used:

-* Django
-* <a href="https://fonts.google.com/specimen/Nunito">Google Fonts</a> Used Nunito Sans fonts
-* <a href="https://favicon.io/favicon-converter/">Favicon Generator</a> Used to make the right Favicon for the project, I converted the home page background image to a favicon.
+<a href="https://favicon.io/favicon-converter/">Favicon Generator</a> Used to make the right Favicon for the project, I converted the home page background image to a favicon.
-* <a href="https://www.canva.com/photos/">Canva photos</a> Used to find the background images.
+<a href="https://www.canva.com/photos/">Canva photos</a> Used to find the background images.
-* <a href="https://validator.w3.org/">W3C Validator</a> Used to check the validity of my HTML and CSS.
+<a href="https://validator.w3.org/">W3C Validator</a> Used to check the validity of my HTML and CSS.
-* <a href="http://pep8online.com/">PEP 8 Online Validator</a> Used to check my Python code.
+<a href="http://pep8online.com/">PEP 8 Online Validator</a> Used to check my Python code.
-* <a href="https://moqups.com">moquaps</a> Used to create wireframes.
+<a href="https://moqups.com">moquaps</a> Used to create wireframes.
+<a href="https://compressjpeg.com/">compressjpg</a> and <a href="https://compresspng.com/">compresspng</a>Used to compress all my images.
 * facebook for developers: I used the [Sharing Debugger](https://developers.facebook.com/tools/debug/) to see the information that is used when my website content is shared on Facebook, Messenger and other places.
+* <a href="https://travis-ci.org/">Travis CI</a> for continuous integration
+* <a href="https://aws.amazon.com/s3/">AWS S3 Bucket</a> as a cloud storage
+* <a href="https://boto3.amazonaws.com/v1/documentation/api/latest/guide/quickstart.html">Boto3 </a>to make use of Amazon S3
+* <a href="https://python-pillow.org/">Pillow</a> for saving image file formats

+#### Databases

+* <a href="https://www.postgresql.org/">PostgreSQL</a> database service provided directly by Heroku
+* <a href="https://www.sqlite.org/index.html">SQlite3</a> provided by django

 [Back to Top](#table-of-contents)

 ### Testing

-During the development of the project I carries out testing.
+During the development of the project I carried out testing, I used Google Chrome Developer Tools consistently to check each changes.

+I have tested the site on Google Chrome, Safari and Firefox.
+And on the following mobile devices: Xiaomi, iPhone11 and iPhone6.
+And on iPad tablet.

+I tried to test responsivness on [Am I Responsive](http://ami.responsivedesign.is/#), but Django does not allow it.

 #### Functionality Test